scaljeri/di-xxl/README.md

     }
     DI.set(descriptor);

-The parameter `10` is used when none is given when Foo is requested
+The parameter `10` is used when none is given when the instane of Foo is requested

     DI.get('foo'); // -> new Foo(10, 20)